g-t-georgiev/pub-sub/README.md

 ## Static methods

 ```
+// Creates PubSub instance
-const eventBus: PubSub = Pubsub.createInstance();
+const eventBusPubSub = Pubsub.createInstance();
 ```

 ## Instance methods

 ```
-// Create instance
+// Creates PubSub instance
 const eventBus = new PubSub();

-// Create a subscription
+// Create a subscriber.
+// Takes only parameter representing all the data passed upon event emition.
+// Important to note is that data parameter is always present,
+// but can be empty array, if no data is emitted with the event.
 const subscriber = (data) => {
     console.log(data);
 };

-// Upon subscribing an event name is passed as first argument
-// A callback function or a subscriber that receives any data published with the event of interest
+// Creates a subscription, containing unsubscribe functionality
+// First argument is name of event.
+Should be of type string.
+// Second argument is a subscriber/callback.
-// Optional third argument to be used as the value of *this* inside the callback
+// Optional third argument is used as the value of this inside the callback.
 const subscription = eventBus.subscribe(<even_name: string>, <subscriber: callback>, <thisArg: any>(optional));

 // Unsubscribe from an event